In the following article, I’m going to share some useful tips I’ve used over the years for buying acoustic guitars online.

 Check the Seller’s Profile

-As discussed above, in most cases, sellers will not have long-established reputations on either marketplace, as the majority of guitars sold are on-offs from private sellers.
-But, it is still worth checking the seller’s profile, in case there are red flags that indicate the seller has a history of misleading people or is reluctant to address problems post-sale.
+As discussed above, in most cases, private sellers will not have long-established reputations.
+But, it’s worth checking the seller’s profile, in case there are red flags that indicate the seller has a history of misleading people or is reluctant to address problems post-sale.

 Don’t pay attention to all comments

 Also, be aware of comments made by uninformed people, especially with regard to playability.
 Keep in mind not all comments are fair or accurate.
 I’ve dealt with hundreds of customers post-sale, and most don’t understand how important a setup is.
 The fact is all guitars require a setup to play well.
-If for example, you are having the guitar shipped from a region with very different humidity levels this can cause physical changes in the guitar that require a setup to address e.g. the neck requires truss rod adjustment or the action needs to be adjusted.
+If for example, you are having a new guitar shipped from a region with a different relative humidity this can cause physical changes in the guitar that require a setup to address.

 Shipping and Payment

 You should also pay close attention to how the seller plans to ship the guitar.
-If the seller hasn’t divulged information about the packaging the guitar will be shipped in (ideally this will be a hard case) ask about it.
+If the seller hasn’t divulged information about the packaging the guitar will be shipped in (ideally this will be a hard case) ask.

 You don’t need to be nervous about shipping, guitars are shipped all over the world every day but acoustic guitars need to be packed in a way that protects the guitar even if handled roughly.

 If you are nervous about how the guitar will be shipped, send the seller to this link and explain how you would like the guitar shipped and if they are agreeable.
 Remember, you can always compare the before and after photos to check if any damage has occurred during shipping and can request remediation using the links above.
-Also, keep in mind Reverb’s safe shipping must be used for purchases over $1500 in value up to $10,000.
+Also, keep in mind Reverb’s safe shipping must be used for purchases over $1500 in value.

 eBay also offers some options with regard to ensuring delivery that you may want to discuss with the seller prior to committing to buying the guitar.
 You can send the seller a link to this page specifically.